yongyewhon/Python-Automation-Drawing-In-Microsoft-Paint-Application/README.md

 Tips
 - Take the mouse pointer to upper-left corner of the screen to stop GUI-Automation (Activating Failsafe feature of pyautogui)
-- May require to change pyautogui.PAUSE to Specify to take a pause (in second) between every function call for GUI-Automation
+- May require to change pyautogui.PAUSE to specify to take a pause (in second) between every function call for GUI-Automation

 Examples from screen recorder